 Want to know how to build muscle as a woman?
 The same way men do.
 Not with body weight, but with heavy weight progression and going to the gym every couple days.

 The limiting factor to how big you can get is the broadness of your skeleton (study).
 So if your body is on the smaller side (e.g. high school teenager), it will be impossible to reach the same maximum muscle mass as someone much bigger than you.
 In other words, the average woman will ultimately gain less muscle than the average man.

 But this doesn't mean women reach their maximum muscle size at a slower rate.
 In fact, women develop muscle at the same rate as men (study, study, study).
 (Hat tip to Menno Henselmans for compiling this research.)
 The difference is that women start with less muscle mass on average and ultimately gain less.

 Even if you have an above-average sized frame, don’t be concerned about "accidentally" building lots of muscle too quickly.
 You’ll notice muscle gains early enough in the process to avoid getting “bulky.”

 Yes, men have more testosterone, but testosterone is less important to the female muscle development process.
 In fact, women benefit from higher levels of IGF1 growth hormone, which is critical to muscle growth (study, study).

-While there are fewer muscular women in the world, that’s a reflection of fewer women working to become very muscular — due to societal expectations.
-It’s not a reflection of it being more difficult for women to actually build muscle.
+While there are fewer muscular women in the world, that’s likely a reflection of fewer women working to become very muscular.
+It’s not necessarily a reflection of it being more difficult for women to actually build muscle.
 You may have a hard time believing all this, so click on any of those studies to skim the research.